 The client anticipated that the drug in Project 5 would have a dramatic demand curve after introduction and planned to increase capacity quickly.
 In years two – four, the equipment list from year one would more than double, as well as adding a cabinet style wash-station for the IBCs.

 The Column Blender, installed to complicate the project further, the client planned to pursue an aggressive construction element to get the equipment in their facility.
 The original plan called for the process to spread from the lowest floor for dispensing and blending, to the highest floor for discharge and tableting.
 CPS took an active role in process layout, from the equipment perspective, and focused on efficiency.

-“We got our whole team involved,” says Scott Heffern, director of bio-pharm systems for CPS.
+“We got our whole team involved,” says Scott Heffern, Senior Vice President of Products.
 “Our experience with powder processing, containment, and ability to customize our equipment made all of the difference.”

 Within six weeks of the project team forming, CPS had worked with the client and their construction firm to revamp the process flow and equipment mix.
 Instead of multiple floors and duplicate equipment, the entire process was contained to one floor with a mezzanine, and equipment costs dropped by more than 50%.